min2ha/ukwa-site/content/target/60336/index.en.md

   "subject": null
 }

-# Guardian, The: How big tech finally awakened to the horror of its own inventions

 News article about the number of former workers in the tech industry and social media business who have criticised the effect their creations are having on the public.